Restrainite/restrainite.github.io/usage.md

 For certain features (marked with **[+ float]** on the [features page](features.html)), it's also possible to add a `DynamicValueVariable<float>` component with the same name, to set a value.
 Unless otherwise noted, the smallest value is used, if more than one exists.

+For certain features (marked with **[+ Chirality?>]** on the [features page](features.html)), it's also possible to add a `DynamicValueVariable<Chirality?>` component with the same name, to set a value.
+If the value is null, it applies to both sides.
+If the value is left or right, it only applies to the respective side.

+For certain features (marked with **[+ AvatarAnchor>]** on the [features page](features.html)), it's also possible to add a `DynamicReferenceVariable<AvatarAnchor>` component with the same name, to set a value.
+If more than one of these exists, a random one is selected.
+If the user is already in one of the anchors, he will not be moved.

+For certain features (marked with **[+ VoiceMode>]** on the [features page](features.html)), it's also possible to add a `DynamicValueVariable<VoiceMode>` component with the same name, to set a value.
+Unless otherwise noted, the smallest value is used, if more than one exists.

 If you create a grabbable control object, we recommend to use the tag `RestrainiteRemote` on the object root.
 This helps with the restrictions